 The History of Greenham Control Tower

-Greenham Common Control Tower is one of seven identical control towers built in the early 1950s, during the Korean War.
-The other six were located at fighter bases at Biggin Hill, North Weald, Brize Norton, Fairford, Upper Heyford, and at the Mildenhall tanker air base.
+Greenham Control Tower is one of seven identical control towers built in the UK in the early 1950s, during the Korean War.
+The other six were located at fighter bases at Biggin Hill, North Weald, Brize Norton, Fairford and Upper Heyford, and at the Mildenhall tanker air base.

-Since 1993, when the Greenham Common airbase was decommissioned, the control tower has been disused and as a result is still largely in its original state, which has resulted in Grade II listed status.
+Since 1993, when the Greenham Common airbase was decommissioned, the control tower had been disused and as a result is was still largely in its original state, which has resulted in Grade II listed status.

-The building is in the middle of the now restored Greenham Common.
-After a long bidding process in 2013 West Berkshire Council agreed to sell the building to Greenham Parish Council for £100,000 under the Government's Community Right to Bid scheme.
+After a long bidding process, in 2013 West Berkshire Council agreed to sell the building to Greenham Parish Council for £100,000 under the Government's Community Right to Bid scheme.

 Greenham Trust has committed £250,000 towards the project.
 During 2014 substantial works were started to prepare the building for use as a Visitor's Centre, where the public can see both the historic past and learn about the present natural landscape of the Common.

 The ground floor now comprises of the Amateur Radio Operation Room (run by NADARS) and the cafe.
 The first floor includes an interpretation area, with displays not only about the history of the Common but also about its wildlife and how to enjoy the Common without damaging valuable habitats.
 The top floor, where once men sat directing planes landing and taking off during the Cold War, is a viewing platform from which the panorama of the Common can be fully appreciated.

 NADARS hopes to operate GB4GCT from the Greenham Control Tower on other dates throughout the year and for different events, so please regularly check the NADARS web site for more details.

 If you have a comment or question, please don't hesitate to contact us by email.